 In Chite, visitors should take a walk through the streets of the Alto and Bajo neighbourhoods, taking in Morisco-style houses and mansions from the 19th century with beautifully kept gardens.
 Also worth a visit is the Iglesia de la Inmaculada, originally built in the mid-16th century and restored at the beginning of the 17th.
 Inside, there is a Moorish coffered ceiling and paintings such as one of the Virgin and Christ.

-Last of the areas of Lecrin is the village of Murchas, with the Iglesia del Salvador, constructed in the 16th century, and the Acequia de Arcos.
+Last of the districts of Lecrin is the village of Murchas, with the Iglesia del Salvador, constructed in the 16th century, and the Acequia de Arcos.

 The Lecrinense gastronomy focuses on the locally-grown oranges and lemons, as well as sugar cane, which residents make into traditional sugar cane sweets, using one of the oldest recipes in the area.